 For a home equity line of credit, end of draw is the point at which the draw period ends and the borrower can no longer access the funds.
 Most line of credit plans have a 10- or 15-year draw period.
 Depending on the original contract, the borrower may be required to repay the outstanding balance with fully amortized monthly payments that include principal and interest or a single balloon payment.

 End of Term

-For a balloon home equity line of credit or a balloon home equity loan, end of term is the point at which the outstanding balance becomes due in full .
+For a balloon home equity line of credit or an existing balloon home equity loan, end of term refers to the date the outstanding balance becomes due in full.
+See also Maturity Date.

 Equal Credit Opportunity Act (ECOA)

 A Federal law requiring lenders and other creditors to make credit equally available without discrimination based on race, color, religion, national origin, sex, age, marital status, receipt of income from public assistance programs, or past exercising of rights under the Consumer Credit Protection Act.

 The ownership interest; the portion of a property's value over and above the liens against it.
 Equity is determined by subtracting the amount owed from the value of the home and would register as a percentage when the difference is divided by the value of the home.